 Degree of heterogeneity in basin conditions.
 In some basins, actors share relatively equally in their contributions to declining groundwater levels or other undesirable results.
 They may also experience impacts in similar ways.
 In other basins, beneficial users contribute to undesirable results and experience their impacts in varying ways.
 These differences may be due to hydrogeological conditions, historic pumping practices or both, and are not always well understood.
 Whether based on perception or grounded in robust analysis, these differences can affect the interests of parties involved.
-For example, some agencies may be reluctant to partner with others because they fear being dragged down by including an area with poor groundwater conditions (and smaller basins are more likely to be homogenous).
+For example, some agencies may be reluctant to partner with others because they fear being dragged down by including an area with poor groundwater conditions within their GSA.
+On balance, consolidated governance may be easier to develop in a basin with relatively homogeneous conditions (and smaller basins are more likely to be homogenous).
 In heterogeneous basins, our cases illustrate two possible paths.
-One option, being pursued in the Yolo subbasin, is to utilize the management area concept laid out in the GSP (CCR §354.2) regulations to support the formation of a single GSA, while allowing the use of different sustainability indicators across the basin.
+One option, being pursued in the Yolo subbasin, is to form a single GSA but establish management areas to allow the use of different sustainability indicators across the basin, as provided for in the GSP regulations (CCR §354.20).
 Coordinated basin governance represents the other option, in which multiple GSAs form and develop either separate chapters of a single GSP or submit separate GSPs pursuant to a coordination agreement, as specified in the GSP regulations (CCR §357.4).

 Concerns about autonomy and representation.
 SGMA represents a significant change to the status quo, granting GSAs new powers to establish fees, limit extractions and undertake other actions as needed to achieve sustainability.
 While many local agencies recognize that steps need to be taken to manage their respective groundwater basins, they are concerned about larger-scale entities or new actors who have little familiarity with needs and conditions in their area having a role in determining management actions.
-Closely linked with these concerns is the desire on the part of local agencies, communities and landowners to feel that their interests will be adequately represented in their basin's GSA arrangements.
+Closely linked with these concerns is the desire on the part of local agencies, communities and landowners to have their interests be adequately represented in their basin's GSA arrangements.
 Some of the distinct interests that have emerged in the eight case studies include the following: